|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed September 2, 1943

-Assigned to the 5th Air Force, 475th Fighter Group, 433rd Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 475th Fighter Group (475th FG) "Satan's Angels", 433rd Fighter Squadron (433rd FS) "Possum".
 No known nickname or nose art.

-reach Marilinan and was in contact with Benabena via radio but became lost, ran out of fuel and force landed in a swamp near Arufi near the Fly River.
+On September 2, 1943 took off from Dubodura Airfield piloted by 2nd Lt.
+John Clay Smith on a mission to escort B-25 Mitchells over Wewak.
+Over the target, Smith claimed two enemy aircraft shot down, a Ki-43 Oscar and an unknown twin engined aircraft.
+After the air combat, Smith got lost and thought he was flying south of Wewak, and believed his compass was faulty.
+He then attempted reach Marilinan and was in contact with Benabena via radio but became lost, ran out of fuel and force landed in a swamp near Arufi near the Fly River.
 During the landing, the P-38 impacted several small trees before but was otherwise undamaged.

 Fate of the Pilot

-Until March 2002, the wreckage of this P-38 remained in situ in kunai grass where it force landed near Arufi.
+This P-38 remained in situ in kunai grass where it force landed near Arufi.
 After the crash, the machine guns were removed by an Australian Patrol Officer (kiap) in the area.

 Sandy Brown reports:

-are unknown.
+During 2002, the nearly complete P-38 was illegally recovered by an Australian named "Rex Barber".
+The wreckage was cut into pieces with a gas torch, and shipped to Lae.
+During March 2002, the aircraft was impounded before being exported to Australia.
+Sadly, this once aircraft had both wings and boom hastily and unprofessionally cut to expedite the illegal recovery.
+Since being impounded, the contain has since disappeared, and its whereabouts are unknown.
 At the time, the theft of this stolen aircraft under investigation by PNG authorities.
 Afterwards, the wreckage was illegally exported or otherwise disappeared from Lae.
 The fate or location of this aircraft today is unknown.

 Plans to Steal P-38H Lightning 42-66538 Foiled 2002

-Clover and Hades reports Smith's
+Possum Clover and Hades reports Smith's force landing

-Magazine Arufi P-38 article by Michael Claringbould
+Flightpath Magazine "Arufi P-38" by Michael Claringbould

 Are you a relative or associated with any person mentioned?